 a.
 Freedom of Speech and Press

 The constitution and law provide for freedom of speech and press, but the government did not respect these rights, severely limiting freedom of expression.

-Freedom of Speech: The law restricts criticism of the president, and public insult to the president is a crime punishable by up to five years in prison.
+Freedom of Speech: The law restricts criticism of the president, and publicly insulting the president is a crime punishable by up to five years in prison.
 The law specifically prohibits publication of articles that incite religious confrontation and ethnic discord or that advocate subverting or overthrowing the constitutional order.

-Press Freedoms: The law holds all foreign and domestic media organizations accountable for the accuracy of their reporting, prohibits foreign journalists from working in the country without official accreditation, and requires that foreign media outlets be subject to mass media laws.
-The government prohibits the promotion of religious extremism, separatism, and fundamentalism as well as the instigation of ethnic and religious hatred.
-It bars legal entities with more than 30 percent foreign ownership from establishing media outlets in the country.
+The government prohibited the promotion of religious extremism, separatism, and fundamentalism as well as the instigation of ethnic and religious hatred.
+It prohibited legal entities with more than 30 percent foreign ownership from establishing media outlets in the country.